Ultrafast Image Categorization in Biology and Neural Models: Methods

-To train a deep convolutional network (like {\sc VGG 16}) on a specific task, one of the most important components is the data set.
-We needed a tool that allows us to generate data sets fit to answer our question.
-Therefore we made a library which from a keyword produces a dataset with image folders containing (target) or not this keyword (distractor)~\citep{Jeremie2022b}.
-For example, if we set the data set maker with the keyword 'animal', since the set of labels from the {\sc ImageNet} database~\citep{Russakovsky2015} is based on a large lexical database of the English language: {\sc WordNet}~\citep{Fellbaum1998}, the nouns, verbs, adjectives, and adverbs in this database are grouped into a graphical set of cognitive synonyms: synset, each expressing a distinct concept.
-These synsets are linked between them by employing a few conceptual relationships (see Figure~\ref{fig:wordnet}).
-We used the hyperonym link to detect, for instance, that a German shepherd is one kind of dog and that a dog is one kind of 'animal', thus defining a hyperonym path.
-In that example, the 'animal' {\sc WordNet's} synset is in the hyperonym path of the 'German shepherd' {\sc ImageNet}'s label.
-Based on this relation, the data set maker selected a specific subset of labels in the {\sc ImageNet} database to build our data sets.
-Once the list of labels corresponding to our task is selected, the data set maker randomly chooses from the URLs provided for {\sc ImageNet} challenge~\citep{Russakovsky2015} to download the images forming the dataset.
-We generated three datasets with the dataset maker: A dataset based on the synset 'animal' and a dataset based on the synset 'artifact'.
-We also made a 'random' dataset generated by randomly selecting 500 labels of the {\sc ImageNet} database.
-The latter was generated to infer in the role of the semantic link between labels in the efficiency of the categorization by a deep convolutional network.
+To re-train a deep convolutional network (like {\sc Vgg 16}) for a specific task, one of the most important components is the dataset.
+We needed a tool that would allow us to generate datasets suitable for answering our question.
+Therefore, we created a library that, from~a keyword, generates a dataset with image folders containing (target) or not containing (distractor) this keyword~\citep{Jeremie2022b}.
+For~this, we will use the corresponding set of labels from the {\sc ImageNet} database~\citep{Russakovsky2015}, which is based on a large lexical database of the English language: {\sc WordNet}~\citep{Fellbaum1998}.
+The~nouns, verbs, adjectives, and~adverbs in this database are grouped into a graphical set of cognitive synonyms, synset, each of which expresses a different concept.
+These synsets are linked to each other using a few conceptual relations (see Figure~\ref{fig:wordnet}).
+For~example, if~we set the dataset maker with the keyword `animal', we used the hyperonym link to determine that a German Shepherd is a type of dog and that a dog is a type of `animal', thus defining a hyperonym path.
+In~this example, the~synset `animal' from {\sc WordNet} is in the hyperonym path of the label `German Shepherd' in {\sc ImageNet}.
+Based on this relationship, the~dataset creator selected a specific subset of labels in the {\sc ImageNet} database to build our datasets.
+Once the list of labels corresponding to our task was selected, the~dataset maker randomly selected from the URLs provided for the {\sc ImageNet} challenge~\citep{Russakovsky2015} to download the images that make up the~dataset.